Mexican Torrejas

 Bolillo bread for torrejas whole and sliced on a cutting board and a serrated knife on the side.

-Cut the bread into slices about 1-inch (2.5cm) thick.
-I used rolls that were about 6-inch/16cm large and ended with about 25 slices in total.
+Cut the bread into slices about 1 inch (2.5cm) thick.
+I used rolls that were about 6 inches/16cm large and ended with about 25 slices in total.

 Torrejas bread sliced on a cutting board.